message/iata/IN.md

 - nationals of Nepal and Bhutan;
 - passengers with an Overseas Citizen of India (OCI) card or booklet;
 - passengers with a Persons of Indian Origin (PIO) card;
+- passengers with a diplomatic passport and an NOC (No Objection Certificate) issued by the Ministry of External Affairs;
 - passengers with a visa (excluding medical visas issued on or before 21 October 2020, and tourist visas(Type T)) issued by India;
 - passengers with an E-visa (excluding E-Tourist visas) issued by India;
 - passengers returning from Afghanistan, Bangladesh, Bhutan, Maldives or Nepal via India to their country of residence.